Sajan734/smart-lock-esp32/README.md

 # Three-Factor Smart Lock System (ESP32)

 A multi-factor smart lock built on an ESP32 using joystick navigation, rotary encoder combinations, and rhythm-based knock authentication.
 The system uses Dynamic Time Warping (DTW) to perform tempo-invariant knock pattern matching and is designed around a deterministic finite state machine.
+(Demo/Images at the bottom)

 ---